Biological Clock: Understanding and Optimizing Your Body's Natural Rhythm

 Establish a consistent sleep and wake routine:

-• Try to go to bed and wake up at the same time every day, even on holidays
+• Try to go to bed and wake up at the same time every day, even on holidays: You must have a plan for this. click on the link to learn how to plan your day

 • Avoid long naps during the day, especially in the afternoon